cduan2020/LocalizedControl/README.md

 **Scripts for example applications:**

-* `driverplacement.m` runs the gradient-based greedy algorithm for driver placement (Algorithm 2) on a BA random network with Laplacian dynamics.
+* `driverplacement.m` runs the gradient-based greedy algorithm for driver placement (Algorithm 2) on a Barabási–Albert (BA) random network with Laplacian dynamics.

 * `run_kuromoto_control.m` runs the local control design alogorithm (Algorithm 3) and dynamical simulations on the network of Kuramoto oscillators.
 The folder `Kuramoto` contains supporting code and data files.